open-contracting/kingfisher-collect/docs/logs.rst

 cancelled
   The spider closed for an unknown reason finished
-  The crawl finished successfully, but not necessarily without errors shutdown
+  The crawl finished, and any errors were handled shutdown
-  The crawl was shutdown gracefully (e.g. pressing ``Ctrl-C`` once)
+  The crawl shutdown gracefully (e.g. pressing ``Ctrl-C`` once)

 Reasons implemented by Scrapy's extensions are: